The Outer Hebrides - through an artist's eyes

 The voyage from Loch Shell, our anchorage on the first evening, to the Isle of Scalpay via the Shiant Islands was glorious, a day when the ocean and the archipelago truly revealed their beauty to me.
 The Shiant Islands, inaccessible other than by small boat, were desolate and breath-taking.
 I felt privileged to visit and explore such a remote collection of isles.
 After a foreboding approach – driving rain, the landscape bled of colour – the sun tore through the low cloud and illuminated the grassy isles around us, brightly-beaked puffins painting the skies with flicks of reds and oranges.

-Seeing puffins up close was wonderful.
+Seeing puffins up close off the Hebrides was wonderful.
 There is a fumbling sweetness to the species, their scampering efforts to take flight especially endearing – a welcome distraction from the seasickness that has taken a hold of me.
 Walking along a stony beach on one of the three Shiant islands, my nausea lifting, I came across the skulls of a puffin and gannet.
 As a collector and still-life artist, I could not resist and deposited the bones in my rucksack, subjects for another day.

 A couple of days later we found ourselves stormbound off Lochmaddy, howling winds playing with our 15-ton boat like a bath toy.
 The boat pitched and yawed as the wind whistled angrily around us.
 I had tentatively thought, prior to the storm rolling in, that I may have overcome my fear of sailing.
 I certainly hadn’t.
 Our insignificance within a roaring ocean was clear.
 It was a vivid and thrilling realisation that allowed me to comprehend, truly, for the first time, the power and sublimity of the ocean.
 Our approach into dock felt treacherous, but the teamwork and camaraderie was invigorating.
 I was earning my sea legs.